Knowledge Base Sections ▾

 Key GiPs:

 - #800 Multi-Model PoC — support for multiple AI models simultaneously.
-The network currently operates with Qwen3-235B; this GiP describes the architecture for parallel operation of different models with separate Proof of Useful Work.
+Currently, the network works with Qwen3-235B and Kimi K2.6 (via DevShards since May 2026).
+MiniMax-M2.7 is being added in v0.2.13.
+GiP describes the architecture for parallel operation of different models with separate Proof of Useful Work.

 - #801 Inference Scaling — subnet architecture for scaling.
-Part of this GiP has already been implemented in v0.2.11 (subnet inference).
+Part of this GiP has already been implemented in v0.2.11 (subnet inferenced).

-- #860 Quality Protocol — request routing considering response quality.
-Nodes providing better results receive more traffic and rewards.
+- #860 Quality Protocol — routing requests based on response quality.
+Nodes that provide better results receive more traffic and rewards.

-Any participant can create a GiP via GitHub Discussions.
-The entry threshold is minimal – only a GitHub account and an understanding of the problem are needed.
+Any participant can create a GiP through GitHub Discussions.
+The barrier to entry is minimal — only a GitHub account and an understanding of the problem are needed.
 Active discussions involving the Gonka team and hosts show that the system works: proposals receive feedback, are refined, and move towards implementation.

 Community Pool: Ecosystem Funding